 Sunflowers provide some of the cheeriest blooms.
 They come in a wide range of heights and bloom sizes as well as colors.
 The giant flower head is actually two separate parts.
 The inside is the cluster of flowers, while the larger colored "petals" on the outside are actually protective leaves.
 The flowers in the center turn into seed when the plant is almost done for the season.
-Black oil sunflower seeds are the favorite for feeding wild birds and for making sunflower oil.
+Black oil sunflower seeds are a favorite for feeding wild birds and for making sunflower oil.

 Types of Sunflower Seeds

+There are two kinds of sunflowers grown commercially: oilseed sunflowers and confection sunflowers.
+Oilseed flowers are grown for oil production and birdseed.
+Sunflower oil is low in saturated fats and doesn't have a strong taste.
+It is growing in popularity due to its heart-healthy reputation.
 Confection sunflowers produce seeds that are large gray and black striped seeds that are sold for snacks.
 They are sold either in the shell, roasted or salted, or shelled for salads and baking.
-Numerous varieties are used for confection seeds but primarily the Black Peredovic sunflower is grown for oil seed.
+Numerous varieties are used for confection seeds but primarily the Black Peredovic sunflower is grown for oilseed.

 Black Peredovik Sunflowers